 Table of Contents

-1. Plant-Based Carrot Soup Recipe
+1. Carrot Soup Recipe Ingredients

-3. More Nourishing Soups
+6. More Nourishing Blended Soups

-4. Carrot Ginger Soup Recipe
+7. Carrot Ginger Soup Recipe

-Plant-Based Carrot Soup Recipe
+Carrot Soup Recipe Ingredients

-• Yellow onion– According to a study by the US Library of Health, onions are full of antioxidants and great cancer fighters.
+• Yellow onion:- According to a study by the US Library of Health, onions are full of antioxidants and great cancer fighters.

-• Full-fat coconut milk– I always use coconut milk with full fat, as this fat helps break down the carbs from other veggies in this carrot soup, as well as contains MCTs that help with weight control.
+• Full-fat coconut milk: I always use coconut milk with full fat, as this fat helps break down the carbs from other veggies in this carrot soup, as well as contains MCTs that help with weight control.

 Pro tip: I like using orange carrots to produce the vibrant color in this soup, yet any carrot variety will work.